AlexDs20/something/README.md

 # TODO
 - JPEG:
-    - [ ] Check / make restart marker work even if not a multiple of the total number of pixels
+    - [x] Check / make restart marker work even if not a multiple of the total number of pixels
+    - [ ] Progressive decoding
+    - [ ] Value of by 1 maybe?
+Check
     - [ ] Allow returning 1, 3 or 4 components as requested by a user
     - [ ] Get the info about the jpeg image without decoding
     - [ ] Allow flipping along y.
-    - [ ] Progressive decoding
     - [ ] Test code on thousands of images
 - Renderer:
     - [ ] Add another implementation for rasterizing using bounding box